cornerstonehq/devops-tech-test/readme.md

 _One of the requirements will be to set up a load balancer, which typically would require an SSL certificate, but this is out of the scope of this exercise, so only HTTP resources will be required._

+This isn't an exhaustive list of every components required, some initiative will be required on your part.

 - A VPC with the CIDR: `123.0.0.0/16`

 - 2 Public Subnets